-The building was lived in by members of the Hain Family (descendants of Joseph and Ann hain) until the early 1950’s.
-Joseph Hain (youngest son of James and Mary) died here in 1895 and his wife Anne in 1927.
+The building was lived in by members of the Hain Family (descendants of Joseph and Ann Hain) until the early 1950’s.
+Joseph Hain (youngest son of James and Mary) died here in 1895 and his wife Ann in 1927.

 In the early 1950s, the building fell into disrepair.
 It was then purchased by a group of locals headed by Lindsay Hain, great grandson of the original owner, and exactly 20 years later it was sold to the Cooma Monaro Shire Council to ensure its preservation.

-In June 1994 the Council agreed to allow the building to be operated on a non-profit basis as a Community Gallery and Cultural Centre and a board of Management was established was established which met for the first time on the 31st of August that year.
-The volunteer board is assisted by the “Friends of the Raglan” group and other volunteers who staff the gallery from 9:30am to 4:30pm every Wednesday to Sunday.
+In June 1994 the Council agreed to allow the building to be operated on a non-profit basis as a Community Gallery and Cultural Centre and a Board of Management was established was established which met for the first time on the 31st of August that year.
+The volunteer board is assisted by the “Friends of the Raglan” group and other volunteers who staff the Gallery from 10:30am to 3:30pm every Wednesday to Sunday.

-The heritage garden is of special interest having being restored and maintained by volunteers as well.
+The heritage garden is of special interest having being restored and maintained by volunteers.
 Of particular note are the Bay Tree and the Irish Strawberry Tree both of which are over 100 years old.
-The wisteria is also a beautiful feature, especially in spring, when it escapes a Monaro frost.
+The Wisteria is also a beautiful feature, especially in Spring, if it escapes a Monaro frost.

 This history of the Raglan was compiled by Wendy Hain,